-As part of our 2021 festival, we were proud to present MOURNING IS AN ACT OF LOVE, a multimedia, free, public installation on the exterior walls and windows at exterior of the Yerba Buena Center for the Arts (YBCA) that is reflective of the ideas and issues we engaged with in our virtual programs.
-Through photography, video, performance, sign painting, poetry, and, of course, film, the artists explore the inextricable ties between how we love and how we mourn collectively.
-More information here.
+As part of our 2021 festival, we are proud to present MOURNING IS AN ACT OF LOVE, a free public multimedia installation on the exterior walls and windows of the Yerba Buena Center for the Arts (YBCA).
+The installation is reflective of the ideas and issues we explored within our festival’s programs.
+Through photography, video, performance, sign painting, poetry, and film, the artists explore the inextricable ties between how we love and how we mourn collectively.